ScotiaH/ScotiaH/README.md

 ## Hi there 👋

-* I am a total newbie on GitHub and essentially at the moment I have joined to make access to other users I know, and who's work I am interested in, as easy as possible.
+* I am a total newbie on GitHub and essentially at the moment I have joined to make access to other users I know, and whose work I am interested in, as easy as possible.

 * I am currently trying to learn Python and Micropython as I am also playing with Raspberry Pi hardware in particular RPi Pico.